-Additional information relating to directors' and executive officers' remuneration and indebtedness, the principal holders of our securities, securities authorized for issuance under equity compensation plans and interests of management and others in material transactions, is set out in pages 7 through 10 of our Management Proxy Circular dated March 17, 2008.
-Additional financial information is also provided in the consolidated financial statements in our Annual Report for the year ended December 31, 2007.
-Our 2007 Annual Report also contains, in pages 6 through 36, the Management's Discussion and Analysis of our financial condition and results of operations for the year ended December 31, 2007.
+Additional information relating to directors' and executive officers' remuneration and indebtedness, the principal holders of our securities, securities authorized for issuance under equity compensation plans and interests of management and others in material transactions, is set out in our Management Proxy Circular dated March 17, 2009.
+Additional financial information is also provided in the consolidated financial statements in our Annual Report for the year ended December 31, 2008.
+Our 2008 Annual Report also contains, in pages 6 through 35, the Management's Discussion and Analysis of our financial condition and results of operations for the year ended December 31, 2008.